Nuclear Power in Spain

 - Government commitment to the future of nuclear energy in Spain has been uncertain, but has firmed up as the cost of subsidising renewables becomes unaffordable.

-Electricity production in 2013 was 285 billion kWh gross, 56.7 billion kWh (20%) of this from nuclear power, 57.1 TWh from gas, 41.6 TWh from coal, 55.8 TWh from wind, 41.1 TWh from hydro, 13.1 TWh from solar, and 5.9 TWh from biofuel and wastes.
-Some 7 TWh net was exported, mostly to Portugal, as in preceding years.
+Electricity production in 2014 was 279 TWh gross, 57 TWh (20%) of this from nuclear power, 47 TWh from gas, 45 TWh from coal, 14 TWh from oil, 52 TWh from wind, 43 TWh from hydro, 14 TWh from solar, and 6 TWh from biofuel and wastes.
+3.5 TWh net was exported, some (0.9 TWh net) to Portugal, as in preceding years.
 Other exports are to Morocco through a 1400 MWe interconnector which can also occasionally draw upon that country’s hydro resources (6 TWh net export in 2014).
-Spain is essentially an island separate from the EU grid – a small amount of power can be traded with France (3.5 TWh net import in 2014).
+Spain is essentially separate from the EU grid – a small amount of power can be traded with France (3.5 TWh net import in 2014).
 Electricity self-sufficiency is a major policy consideration.
 Provisional figures for 2015 are 280 TWh total, of which 57 TWh nuclear, 55 TWh coal, 51 TWh gas, 15 TWh oil, 31 TWh hydro, 49 TWh wind, and 14 TWh solar.

 A PricewaterhouseCoopers study in 2015 showed that the nuclear industry contributed a total of €2.78 billion to Spain's gross domestic product (GDP) in 2013, representing 0.27% of total GDP.
 The industry's direct contribution to GDP was €1.97 billion, or 0.19% of total GDP.
 The total tax contribution of the industry in 2013 was €1.14 billion, of which €781 million was taxes incurred, which represented a cost for companies, and €360 million in taxes as a result of their business.